If you are homeschooling, you've needed to make some pretty major decisions.

 Other homeschool planner options I have are for those who know exactly the pages they want and for those who are prepared to pick and choose and organize it themselves.

-So, if you're brand new to the whole idea of organizing your homeschool, and it all seems far too overwhelming, you will most likely feel most comfortable with this 2016-2017 planner.
+So, if you're brand new to the whole idea of organizing your homeschool, and it all seems far too overwhelming, you will most likely feel most comfortable with this planner which is proven to help you keep on track.

 It is stylish: